inmyth/mmm-java/README.md

 Amount of seed or counter order.

-`isReplaceMode` : boolean
+`isPartialCounter` : boolean

-If false, the bot counters any order that takes fully or partially our order.
-The new rate is calculated from real rate and gridSpace.
+If true, the bot will counter any order that fully or partially consumes our order.

-If true, the bot will replace (on the opposing side of orderbook) our order which has been fully consumed.
-The new rate is the same as the old rate.
+If false, the bot will only counter any order that fully consumes our order.

 **Version History**

+v.022
+- whole order counter is adjusted with gridSpace
+- normalized partial and whole counters

 v.021
 - orderbook on initiation